John K. Iglehart

-John K. Iglehart is the founding editor of Health Affairs.
+John K. Iglehart (July 29, 1939 - June 12, 2025) was the founding editor of Health Affairs.
 He was also the national correspondent of The New England Journal of Medicine.
 He held these two editorial leadership positions for 27 years.

-Education and education
+Education

 Iglehart graduated from University of Wisconsin–Milwaukee with a B.S. in Journalism.
-He was also a journalist-in-residence at Harvard School of Public Health, and is a founding member of the National Academy of Social Insurance.
+He was also a journalist-in-residence at Harvard School of Public Health, and was a founding member of the National Academy of Social Insurance.

 Career

-Iglehart is an elected member of the National Academy of Social Insurance and serves on the advisory board of the National Institute For Health Care Management.
+Iglehart was an elected member of the National Academy of Social Insurance and served on the advisory board of the National Institute For Health Care Management.
 He was an elected member in the Institute of Medicine of the United States National Academy of Sciences and served on its Governing Council between 1985 and 1991.
-He was also the board member of the American Board of Medical Specialties, the Educational Commission for Foreign Medical Graduates and AcademyHealth.
+He was also the board member of the American Board of Medical Specialties, the Educational Commission for Foreign Medical Graduates, and AcademyHealth.

 In 2006, Iglehart was awarded the AcademyHealth Chair Award.

 Iglehart held several editorial positions between 1969 and 1979.
-Before he founded Health Affairs, he was the vice president of the Kaiser Foundation Health Plan and director of its Washington, D.C. office.
+Before he founded Health Affairs, he was a vice president of the Kaiser Foundation Health Plan and director of its Washington, D.C. office.